PollenNav cover

 A quick glance at the mood meter tells her to head out or stay in

-Expressive characters and a color-coded density bar let users sense pollen risk at a glance, with actionable advice tailored to the current level.
+Expressive characters and a color-coded bar let users sense pollen risk at a glance.

 Mood meter and pollen density